 The last thing worth mentioning is the display you’ll get with the iMac.
 It’s a 27” Retina display, with a resolution of 5,120 x 2,880.
 The colors are excellent, and it does get pretty bright.
 If you’re using macOS as your operating system of choice, and don’t want to spend a lot on an iMac Pro, or the latest Mac Pro, the iMac is certainly a great option.

 Computer Upgrade King Sentinel Black

 Computer Upgrade King, or CUK, are well known for making high-end builds with an excellent choice of components, at very competitive prices.
 Their Sentinel Black is a gaming PC, but one that is very capable of photo and video editing and rendering.

 The brain of the system is Intel’s eight-core, sixteen-thread Core i9-9900K, with a base frequency of 3.6GHz which can turbo up to 5GHz, and it’s liquid cooled to keep the temps low.
 It’s also complemented by Nvidia’s extremely powerful RTX 2080 Ti graphics card, with 11GB of GDDR6 memory.
 Everything sits on a Z390 chipset, which is excellent.

 In terms of storage and memory, you’re set with both.
 There’s a 1TB NVMe drive for your operating system and all necessary apps, as well as a 2TB hard drive for your large files.
 A total of 3TB should have you covered, but you can always add more as necessary – it’s a desktop PC after all.
 Memory comes in the form of 32GB of DDR4 RAM, running at 2,666Mhz.

 The build looks stunning as well since it’s packed inside Corsair’s excellent Carbide 275R case with a tempered glass side panel and RGB lights.
 If you put it on a desk, it will attract attention.
-All in all, this is one of the best computers for video editing you can get right now.
+All in all, this is a top choice you can get right now.